learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

 ### HTML

 HTML stands for HyperText Markup Language - the "language of the web".
-You'll start by learning HTML syntax and practice creating HTML documents.
+You'll start by learning HTML syntax and practice exploring HTML documents.
 After that, you'll look into the process for handling new HTML elements that you might not have encountered before.

 ### CSS